Talking to children about sex

 - make talking about sex a part of everyday life, not just a one-off talk and keep the conversation going as they get older

-- use everyday media to start conversations - soaps, adverts, television programmes, magazines - then you can talk about other people which is sometimes easier
+- use everyday media to start conversations - television programmes, advertisements, magazines - then you can talk about other people which is sometimes easier

-- use books, leaflets and websites (some are listed below) if you need information or ideas on how to start talking
+- use books, leaflets and websites if you need information or ideas on how to start talking

 - recognise that as your child grows, they need privacy and may not always want to talk to you